Overview of Google Drive and OneDrive

 |Microsoft 365 business standard version||$12.5/month||1 TB||$0.012/GB|

-2. Microsoft 365, also known as Office 365, is a subscription-based, cross-platform office software that offers a variety of services based on a cloud platform.
-By combining applications such as Word, PowerPoint, Excel and Outlook and OneNote with powerful cloud services such as OneDrive and Microsoft Teams, it allows anyone to use any device to create and share content anytime, anywhere.
+2. Microsoft 365, also known as Office 365, is a subscription-based, cross-platform office software that offers various services based on a cloud platform.
+By combining applications such as Word, PowerPoint, Excel, Outlook, and OneNote with powerful cloud services such as OneDrive and Microsoft Teams, you are allowed to use any device to create and share content anytime, anywhere.

 Both Google Drive and OneDrive have encryption settings for data to better protect data security, and both have authentication for account security.
 But OneDrive is a little more careful in terms of security features.
-The security verification is a bit more complicated than Google Drive.
+Security verification is a bit more complicated than Google Drive.

 Google Drive Security Measures: